 GETTING YOUR HOME PREPARED FOR THE MARKET

-"Our tips to get top dollar for your home and to get your home ready for the market place"
+“Tips to get top dollar for your home and to get your home ready to Sell”

-This is the hardest part of selling for most people to remove some of there personal items from home because they are emotionally attached to everything in the house.
+This is the hardest thing for most people to do because they are emotionally attached to everything in the house.
 After years of living in the same home, clutter collects in such a way that may not be evident to the homeowner.
 However, it does affect the way buyers see the home, even if you do not realize it.
 Clutter collects on shelves, counter tops, drawers, closets, garages, attics, and basements.
 Take a step back and pretend you are a buyer.
 Let a friend help point out areas of clutter, as long as you can accept their views without getting defensive.
 Let your Realtor help you, too.

-The kitchen is a good place to start removing clutter, because it is an easy place to start and you know that the ladies (Buyer´s) will being looking at this part of your home first.
-Step 1, get everything off the counters, even the toaster.
+The kitchen is a good place to start removing clutter, because it is an easy place to start.
+First, get everything off the counters, even the toaster.
 Put the toaster in a cabinet and take it out when you use it.
 Find a place where you can store everything in cabinets and drawers.
-This makes the counters look larger.
 Of course, you may notice that you do not have cabinet space to put everything.
 Clean them out.
 The dishes, pots and pans that rarely get used?
 Put them in a box, and put that box in storage, too.

 For that reason, if you have a “junk drawer,” get rid of the junk.
 If you have a rarely used crock pot, put it in storage.
 Do this with every cabinet and drawer.
 Create open space.

-Buyers will check out closets for space for there personal belongings.
 Closets are great for accumulating clutter, though you may not think of it as clutter.
 We are talking about extra clothes and shoes, things you rarely wear but cannot bear to be without.
-Do without these items for a couple of months by putting them in a box, because these items can make your closets look "crammed full."
-Sometimes there are shoeboxes full of "stuff" or other accumulated personal items, too.
+Do without these items for a couple of months by putting them in a box, because these items can make your closets look “crammed full.”
+Sometimes there are shoe boxes full of “stuff” or other accumulated personal items, too.

 Many people have too much furniture in certain rooms.
-If you are one of them it´s a good idea to downsize too that your furniture does not take up so much room.
+If you are one of them it’s a good idea to downsize so that your furniture does not take up so much room.
 When a buyer walks into your home, he or she is visualizing how they would live in your house and how their furniture would fit in.

 Basements, garages, attics, and sheds accumulate not only clutter, but junk.
 These areas should be as empty as possible so that buyers can imagine what they would do with the space.
 Remove anything that is not essential, and take it to the storage area.